Have you always wanted to visit Mexico City?

 Mexico City Travel Tips

-Mexico City really is a fantastic destination to visit.
-So much that we’ve continually kept coming back again and again!
+Mexico City is a fantastic destination—so much so that we’ve kept coming back again and again!

 One of our first tips is to use the metro to get around.
-Being the size that it is, taxi fares can often be astronomical (as well as sometimes not safe).
+Due to its size, taxi fares can often be astronomical (and sometimes unreliable).

-By using the metro you will pay just 25 Cents for one journey, and the extensive system links the whole city and nearby suburbs up really well.
-It’s also well guarded with police presence, as well as separate waiting areas for women and children.
+Using the metro you will pay just 25 cents for one journey, and the extensive system links the whole city and nearby suburbs well.
+It’s also well guarded with police presence and separate waiting areas for women and children.

-With places such as Huasteca Potosina and San Luis de Potosí on the doorstep, be sure to check out the Ado bus times to see if you feel it’s worth spending a night outside the city.
+With places such as Huasteca Potosina and San Luis de Potosí on the doorstep, check the Ado bus times to see if it’s worth spending a night outside the city.

 Another key tip is to stay in the Roma and Condesa neighbourhoods (as touched upon earlier in this article).
-Not only are they the safest, but they’re close to all the action and main sights, as well as being authentic areas to explore true Mexican culture.
+Not only are they the safest, but they’re close to all the action and main sights and are authentic areas to explore true Mexican culture.

 Safety in Mexico City

-Mexico in general is usually pinned with an over-the-top warning on safety and crime.
-Of course, it’s not quite Europe, however, it’s still safe as long as you take proper precautions.
+Mexico,, in general,, is usually characterized by an over-the-top warning about safety and crime.
+Of course, it’s not quite Europe;; however, it’s still safe if you take proper precautions.

 Another tip is to dress down and avoid wearing too many expensive articles or accessories.
 Again whilst you’ll feel pretty damn good, all you’ll do is advertise yourself well to opportunistic thieves.

-A frequently asked question is can you drink the water in Mexico?
+A frequently asked question is whether you can drink the water in Mexico.?

 If you are travelling in Mexico it is wise to understand that drinking water in Mexico is unsafe.
 For that reason, we recommend that you read this complete guide on Mexican water that fully explains the dos and dont’s.